viktoriia-sokolenko/exploding-kittens/docs/bva/Deck.md

 **Note:** This is an important place where the note listed above comes in place.
-As seen, there are many cases that Card can be, so on here, I have listed them as `card1, card2` as a way to showcase the different types, but please do recall that Parameterized testing is utilized in order to ensure all Cards and their types are tested.
+As seen, there are many cases that Card can be, so on here, I have listed them as `card1, card2` as a way to showcase the different types, but please do recall that Parameterized testing is used to ensure all Cards and their types are tested.

 ## Method 6: `public void shuffleDeck(Random rand)`